umccr/linxreport/inst/extdata/README.md

 ## LINX Example Results

-- Results from a COLO829v003T sample.
+- Results from the simulated WGS t/n data used in oncoanalyser
-- LINX version details: `v1.25` (build.date: `2024-01-08 02:06`)
+- LINX version details: `v2.0`
 - Plots have been shrinked more than 90% compared to the original copies to minimize package size.
-  - Only a subset of those are included with this package.
   - For nicer looking example plots, please refer to the LINX documentation at
     <https://github.com/hartwigmedical/hmftools/tree/master/linx>.
-- The `tables/COLO829v003T.linx.vis_fusion.tsv` file has a dummy row since the original was empty.

 ``` r
 require(magick, include.only = "image_read")